Blue Tory

-A Blue Tory in Canadian politics is a conservative who advocates for free-market and economically liberal (sometimes known as fiscally conservative) policies such as reductions in public spending, tax cuts, opposition to deficit spending, and a more limited role of government.
+A Blue Tory in Canadian politics is a conservative who advocates for free-market libertarianism and economically conservative policies such as reductions in public spending, implementing tax cuts, opposition to deficit spending, and a more limited role of government.
 They also advocate self reliance, individual responsibility, personal freedom and liberty and therefore do not necessarily support social conservatism.
-They are generally regarded as the largest faction of conservatives in the party.

-The term has been applied to members of the modern Conservative Party of Canada and provincial Progressive Conservative parties, as well as the historical Reform Party of Canada and its successor, the Canadian Alliance.
+The term has been applied to members of the modern Conservative Party of Canada and provincial Progressive Conservative parties, including the Ontario PC Party, as well as the historical Reform Party of Canada and its successor, the Canadian Alliance.
 In contemporary language, Blue Tories are sometimes described as "true-blue Conservatives".

 History

 For the first 50 years of Canada's existence as a country, the Conservative Party (also known as the "Tories") subscribed to policies that required the government to play an active role in the economy.
 The signature achievement of John A. Macdonald, Canada's first prime minister from 1867 to 1873 and from 1878 to 1891, was the National Policy, which nationalized industries and promoted high tariffs to protect domestic industries.
 The party strictly opposed free trade with the United States, and this vigorous opposition played a key role in the party's return to power under Robert Borden in 1911.
 As such, Blue Toryism was essentially non-existent in the Conservative Party during its governance of Canada from 1867 to 1873, 1878 to 1896, and from 1911 to 1921.

-However, in the 1930s, R. B. Bennett as prime minister adopted laissez-faire policies during the Great Depression, differing himself from his previous Red Tory predecessors.